ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 ## Helper method recursion

-Helper method recursion is a pattern where we have an outer function that;s not recursive which calls an inner function which is recursive
+Helper method recursion is a pattern where we have an outer function that's not recursive which calls an inner function which is recursive.

+## Pure Recursion

+The function itself is totally self-contained in its recursive:
+* no external data structure
+* no nested function

+### Pure Recursion Tips